device42/device42-docs/docs/integration/external_integrations_and_migrations/azure-migrate.md

 ![Device42 download page](/assets/images/Click_for_D42_Download_FINAL.png)

 For help installing Device42, head over to the Device42 documentation: [https://docs.device42.com](https://docs.device42.com).
-1. The Getting Started with Installation section is a great place to begin! [https://docs.device42.com/getstarted/installation/](https://docs.device42.com/getstarted/installation/).
+1. The [Getting Started with Installation section is a great place to begin! [getting_started/installation.md](getting_started/installation.md).

 2\.
 Once you’ve installed, you’ll want to begin discovering your environment.
-See the “Getting started with autodiscovery” section of the documentation here: [https://docs.device42.com/getstarted/getting-started-with-auto-discovery/](https://docs.device42.com/getstarted/getting-started-with-auto-discovery/).
+See the “Getting started with autodiscovery” section of the documentation here: [getting_started/getting-started-with-auto-discovery.md](getting_started/getting-started-with-auto-discovery.md).

 3\.
 When you’ve finished with discovery and assessment, you can export your discovered data back to Microsoft Azure.
-Instructions on exporting can be found here: [https://docs.device42.com/apps/business-applications/#section-15](https://docs.device42.com/apps/business-applications/#section-15).
+Instructions on exporting can be found here: [applications/business_applications/building-business-applications-in-device42.md#section-15](applications/business_applications/building-business-applications-in-device42.md#section-15).

 * * *